10 Best Hydration Belts Reviewed & Tested

 It’s running day!
-An hour before you start your run you’ll want to consume 16 ounces of water.
+About an hour before your run, drink 16 ounces of water.
 You’ll want to wait till about 20 minutes before you run to consume another 4-8 ounces if you are worried about becoming dehydrated.

 After you Run

-When your run is complete you’ll want to rehydrate with water or sports drinks.
-You should drink 20 to 24 fl oz. of water at the minimum or for every pound you lose.
+When your run is complete you’ll want to rehydrate with 20-24 fl oz of water or sports drinks.

 During your Run

 You should take in 4 – 6 ounces of fluid every 20 minutes during your run.
 If you are a fast runner that can run faster than 8-minute miles you should consume 6 to 8 ounces every 20 minutes.

 You want to know exactly how much water you’ll need on your run?
 Take a sweat test.
 This will determine how much sweat is loss during your workout and how much water you need to take in.
 First, weigh yourself prior to your timed run, without any clothes.
 Then, when you are finished with your workout, remove your clothes and weigh yourself again.
 One pound of weight loss equals 1 pint of water loss (1 pound loss = 1 pint of water loss).
 You can make adjustments if the weather conditions are hotter, or colder or take another test to determine what it is in that type of weather as well.

 For example: If you determine that on average you lose 2 pounds an hour while you run, then that would equal 2 pints or 32 ounces.
 This means you’ll need to consume 8 ounces of water every 15 minutes on your run.